rishab-sharma/recognition/README.md

 ## Running Instructions

 1. cd to the recognition directory
-2. in console execute = python app.py
+2. In console execute = python app.py
 3. Upload an Image
 4. Check the results